-Courses Required
+Courses Required for Concentration

-- BA511 Fundamentals of Logistics
+BA511 - Fundamentals of Logistics

-- BA513 Integrated International Logistics
+BA513 - Integrated International Logistics

-- BA515 Port & Transport Terminal Operations
+BA515 - Port & Transport Terminal Operations

-- BA517 Logistics Information Systems
+BA517 - Logistics Information Systems

 Course Descriptions

 BA511 - Fundamentals of Logistics

 This course addresses fundamental logistics principles and practical applications involved in transporting commodities, parts, and products (inventory) and the concept of reverse logistics.
 The fundamentals course specializes in the physical movement of inventory, encompassing processes within warehouses and the transit of goods through various freight transportation modes.
 Recognizing freight transportation as a significant expenditure in logistics, the curriculum covers key aspects such as information management, financial transactions, administration/documentation, and indispensable tools for inventory analysis associated with the physical movement of goods.